OpenBagTwo/LighterEnd/README.md

 All assets (textures, models) were created by the BetterX team.

-Music was composed, performed and recorded by Firel.
+Music discs were composed, performed and recorded by Firel.

 Many thanks to the excellent tutorial mods developed by by [Kaupenjoe](https://github.com/Tutorials-By-Kaupenjoe/Fabric-Tutorial-1.21.X)